 First of all, landowners have increasingly scooped-up increasing gains on the value of the land involved – by relying on the increased amounts to be borrowed by both first-time buyers and others further up the property chains.

-Secondly, the banking and finance sectors have hijacked most of the profit remaining to be found and taken the biggest slice of it for themselves.
-In other words those institutions lending capital on mortgages have annexed a greater and greater share of the profits by advancing increasingly large amounts of finance.
-More recently, they are even prepared to increase the mortgage term length beyond the original 25 year repayment period, moving towards 30 years or more which is questionable.
+Secondly, the banking and finance sectors have hijacked most of the profit remaining to be found and taken a big slice of it for themselves.
+In other words those institutions lending capital on mortgages have annexed a greater and greater share of the profits by doing what they think they are supposed to be doing – i.e. advancing increasingly large amounts of finance.
+More recently, they are now even prepared to increase the mortgage term length beyond the original 25 year repayment period, moving towards 30 years or more, which is highly questionable.

-Simultaneously, interest rates, which have dropped to extremely low levels at the moment are enabling buyers to over extend themselves using loans they should not actually be taking out.
+Simultaneously, interest rates, which have dropped to extremely low levels at the moment are enabling buyers to over extend themselves using loans they should not be being advised to take out.

-The super-rich, on the other hand, are able to utilise the same unrestricted availability of mortgage finance to outbid the rest using the collateral they already possess.
+The super-rich, on the other hand, are able to utilise the same unrestricted availability of mortgage finance to outbid the rest, using the collateral they already possess.
+The difference between the two positions is stark.

 Shared ownership schemes (part rent part buy) have begun to appear which further decrease the actual dream of owning a whole building and the plot it is built on, in one’s lifetime.